mark-hahn/jscad-font-gen/README.md

       {font:fonts.EMSSpaceRocks, xOffset:0}, 'X');
 ```

-Example of injected code into jscad source file.
+Example of resulting text/jscad file that had code injected.
+Any previously injected font code was replaced.

 ```
+Some text/code that will not be disturbed.

 //=== Fonts injected by jscad-font-gen ===
 const fonts = {
 EMSSpaceRocks:{height:500,